SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/user-token.md

 * when invoking web services: just pass the token instead of your login while doing the basic authentication.

 In both cases, you don't need to provide a password (so when running analyses on your code, the property `sonar.password` is optional).
 Using a token is the preferred method over using a login and password.

+### Expiration date in HTTP response

+When using a token to interact with web services, a `SonarQube-Authentication-Token-Expiration` HTTP header will be added to the response.
+This header contains the token expiration date and can help third-party tools track upcoming expirations, so the token can be rotated in time.